department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 ## Section 306 protected pension rates
 **Effective December 1, 2018**

-These pensions were available from July 1, 1960, through December 31, 1978.
+These non-service-connected pension programs were available from July 1, 1960, through December 31, 1978.

 ### Section 306 disability pension yearly income limits

 We use the income limits below to determine your eligibility for protected Section 306 disability pension rates.
+To qualify for protected rates, your yearly income for 2018 must be at or below the limit.

 #### If you're a Veteran without dependents